top of page

 (Photograph shows Edinburgh University Medical School in the time of Kincaid).

-Fortunately for golf academics, he decided to document his findings and thereby created the starting point for the history of the golf swing.
+Fortunately for golf historians, he decided to document his findings and thereby created the starting point for the history of the golf swing.

 The animation of the Kincaid swing according to his swing thoughts.
-The young student possessed a bright, analytical mind and a curiosity in all things which was evident in his reflections and ideas.
-However, his detailed analysis only seemed to cause him trouble in settling on one specific theme.
+The young student possessed a bright, analytical mind and a curiosity in all things which was evident in his many reflections and ideas.
+However, his many interests only seemed to cause him trouble in settling on one specific theme.

 As with many writers, it is highly likely that Thomas jotted down his thoughts while on the field of play or before breakfast.
 He would then use these notes for reference when he filed the log in his diary at the end of the day.